Koko-66/Translate_it/README.md

 ### <a name="left-to-implement"></a>Features Left to Implement

 ### File upload
-Feature allowing the user to upload the file for word counting and translation.
+The program would ideally include a feature allowing the user to upload the file for word counting and translation.
+This is would require implementation of file-handling and storage, which fall outside of scope for this project.

+### E-mail validation using Oauth2
+Implementation of a more secure way of accessing the e-mail using Oauth2 credentials.

 ## <a name="technologies"></a>Technologies Used
 ### <a name="languages"></a>Languages